azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 service/kubernetes   ClusterIP   10.0.0.1     <none>        443/TCP   5d1h
 ```

-In the previous deployment, we already added `Labels` without really knowing what they are good for :)).
-Here's the excerpt of one the YAML manifest:
+In the previous deployment, we already added `Labels` without really knowing what they are good for :).
+Here's the excerpt of one the YAML manifests:

 ```yaml
 spec: